ferparra/My-Readwise/pages/I've Learned So Much Fro... (highlights).md

 	  https://t.co/1nctiAIuGO https://t.co/VpjnY2NcpM ([View Tweet](https://twitter.com/rileytomasek/status/1603854647575384067))
 		- **Note**: Thread
 	- The search works on semantic meaning, not just keywords.
-This allows you to search for a term like "neurotransmitters" and get results that include "dopamine" and "serotonin."
+This allows you to search for a term like "neurotransmitters" and get results that include "[[dopamine]]" and "[[serotonin]]."

 	  https://t.co/RartZqq0Cj